Graciekan21/commkids/README.md

 # Credits

-- The text on the Home page was generated from ChatGPT.
+- The text on the Home page was generated using ChatGPT.
-- The entire idea was inspired by the walkthrough project "Love running" by Code Institute.
+- The concept was inspired by the walkthrough project "Love running" from Code Institute.
-- The icons in the footer were sourced from Font Awesome.
+- .
-- W3Schools was of great help throughout the development process.
+- W3Schools provided valuable assistance during the development process.
-- CodePen was also utilized during the development process.
+- CodePen was also utilized for development purposes.

-### Media
+## Media

-- The images used on the Kilooto application are from This Open Source site [images](https://www.pexels.com/search/google%20pixel/
+- The images used on the Kilooto application are from This Open Source site [images](https://www.pexels.com/search/google%20pixel/)